-The video below showcases two student projects from the Choreography I class, Emily Hammond, '14 (dance major) and Kevin Huang, '14 (dance minor).
+The video above showcases two student projects from the Choreography I class, Emily Hammond, '14 (dance major) and Kevin Huang, '14 (dance minor).

 The curriculum includes a variety of courses in technique, composition, and theory, as well as individualized student projects in dance.

 The Emory Dance Company offers students the opportunity to perform work choreographed by both professional artists and students.